 IPBIS organizes a variety of timely webinars on a range of topics relating to brain injury in children.
 These webinars will provide participants with a brief overview of the content of a pre-conference and symposium sessions that will form part of the program for the next IPBIS conference in New York City in October 2021.
 To learn more about the upcoming IPBIS webinars, click here..

 Held every two years, the IPBIS conference provides a forum for the discussion of innovative treatments, rehabilitation programs, support mechanisms and ways to improve the lives and potential of young people affected by brain injury.
 The educational program is inclusive of all issues relating to pediatric brain injury, both traumatic (e.g., external physical force injuries, penetrating injuries) and atraumatic (e.g., infectious diseases, tumors, stroke, neurotoxic poisonings).
-Due to the ongoing pandemic, IPBIS has made the difficult but necessary decision to postpone the New York conference originally scheduled for October, 2021, and plans are underway to reschedule the in-person conference in New York, NY, September 21-24, 2022.
+Due to the ongoing pandemic, IPBIS has made the difficult but necessary decision to postpone the New York conference originally scheduled for October, 2021, and plans are underway for the rescheduled the in-person conference in New York, NY, September 21-24, 2022.
 More details on the New York conference and information on additional IPBIS in-person events will be posted on this website as they become available.